 Departments are responsible for buying required personal protective equipment for employees as it relates to eye and face protection.
-Departments should consider purchasing prescription safety glasses, see Prescription Safety Glasses guidance and ordering information.
+Departments should consider purchasing prescription safety glasses, see OSHA’s Eye and Face Protection website.
 Employees are responsible for the costs of eye examinations.

 Eye and Face Hazards